Ishkhanants/minimal-front/README.md

 # minimal-front
-Exam in HTML and CSS, made in 1.5 hours
+Exam in HTML and CSS after 1 month practice, made in 1.5 hours